KirbyZX/Level-0/README.md

 # Level 0
-A stick-man platformer shooter with multiple game mechanics.

-The player controls a stick-man shooting his way through the same level again and again.
-How will s/he ever escape?
-(We haven't planned that far yet)
+##Introduction

+You have died and been sent to hell.
+For some reason.
+But, you have been given a chance to redeem yourself.

+Battle your way through the dimensions, eradicating evil along the way.
+Will you climb to heaven, or remain in hell?

 ***

-Being made by Jack, Lucas, Ethan & Rohan
+Code by Jack, Lucas & Rohan
+Art by Ethan